giantswarm/docs/src/content/guides/openfaas/index.md

 system instabilities, we must set reasonable limits.
 Setting requests and limits to the same value will result in a QoS class of `Guaranteed`.

-Here is an example how we achieve this by editing our demo function's YAML manifest:
+Here is an example how we achieve this by adding `requests` and `limits` keys to our `demo.yml` file:

 ```yaml
 provider: